 I am an assistant professor in the Astronomy and Astrophysics group at the University of Warwick.

 My research focusses on the atmospheres of planets orbiting other stars (exoplanets).
-I use spectroscopic observations to determine their physical and chemical properties.
+I use spectroscopic observations to measure their physical and chemical properties.

 Characterising exoplanets is key to understanding how they form and evolve.
-My group is developing observational techniques that will be used in the future to target habitable planets and recognise potential signatures of life.
+My group is developing observational techniques that will be used in the future to target temperate planets and seek potential signatures of life.

 An up-to-date list of scientific publications can be found hereLink opens in a new window (link to SAO/NASA Astrophysics Data System).